Friday, April 11, 2008

 Finally, the balikbayan boxes we had sent last April has arrived.
 A little late than usual, I have to call the agent here and my relatives has to call the Philippine agent at their end.
 We've watched our relatives opened the boxes thru the webcam and saw and heard all their excitement.
 Isn't technology nowadays amazing?

 We went to a baseball game again last Sunday.
 Boy, talking about hot days of summer.
 This is a photo inside our car when we got to the parking lot after the game.
 Outside temperature is just a couple degrees "cooler".
-We decided to just have a Chinese take out.
 I always tell Hugbun that summer time in Maryland is hotter than in Cebu.
 As usual he disagrees.
+We decided to just have Chinese take out for dinner later.

 Baltimore